-Many new moms (like Jennifer) suffer in silence and feel embarrassed or guilty for having such thoughts and urges.
+Many suffer in silence and feel embarrassed or guilty for having such thoughts and urges.
 Having these obsessions does not mean that we are crazy, dangerous, or evil deep down inside!
 Our safety (and the safety of our loved ones) is determined by our actions, NOT our thoughts.
 Intrusive, unwanted, or even disturbing thoughts are common; everyone experiences them from time to time.

 To find out more about obsessions and compulsions (and OCD), see the Obsessive Compulsive Disorder page.

-Other moms (like Salima) may start to experience excessive and uncontrollable worries.
+Other pregnant women (like Anjali) may start to experience excessive and uncontrollable worries.
 As a result, they may feel constantly keyed up and on edge, have excessive doubts, and have difficulty “shutting off” the mind, particularly before sleep.
-She may worry about things like the health and safety of her baby and her abilities as a mom.
+She may worry about things like the health and safety of her unborn baby and her abilities as a mom.

 Find out more ways to manage worries.